KhalanHappiness/phase-1-context-lab/README.md

 * Update our time-card and payroll application to use the employee record as context rather than passing it as an argument.

+  - procedural programming: executing functions in a particulaar sequence while passing info to use as arguments

+  record oriented programming:

 ## Introduction

 In this lab, we're going to build the time-card and payroll application using